TroyKrupinski/Clicky2/README.md

 *-------HOW TO SETUP CLICKY-------*
+1. If you haven't already, install Python 3.7: https://www.python.org/downloads/release/python-370/

-1. Put all clicky files in the folder you wish to play files from.
+2. Put all clicky files in the folder you wish to play files from.

-2. If you want to be able to play multiple (up to 3) different directories, open "Click(folder setup).py", if not open "click.py".
+3. If you want to be able to play multiple (up to 3) different directories, open "Click(folder setup).py", if not open "click.py".

-3. Open "Clicky2.html"
+4. Open "Clicky2.html"

-4 Done!
+5. Done!

 *-------HOW TO USE CLICKY-------*
 How to use the multiple buttons: